SCCapstone/WorkAnyPlace/Readme.md

 ## Running Tests
 In order to run the Unit test, you must access the project directory, WorkAnyPlace/src/tests and run the command line "npm test".
 The test will then open the karma browerser to see the results of your tests.

 In order to run the Behavioral test, you must access the project directory, WorkAnyPlace/src/tests/BehavioralTest and run the command selenium-side-runner WorkAnyPlaceBehavioralTest.side.
-In order for this test to work the selenium-side-runner must be installed using the command: npm install -g selenium-side-runner.
-Also, a browser driver must be installed, for chrome use the command: npm install -g chromedriver.
+In order for this test to work the selenium-side-runner must be installed using the command: sudo npm install -g selenium-side-runner.
+Also, a browser driver must be installed, for chrome use the command: sudo npm install -g chromedriver.
 If having trouble view link: https://www.selenium.dev/selenium-ide/docs/en/introduction/command-line-runner.
 I had a problem of not having the right permissions to download the driver so I had to use the command: sudo npm install -g chromedriver --unsafe-perm=true --allow-root.

 # Authors
 Janki Patel: janki@email.sc.edu